Livebhau/LiveVA/README.md

 * Contains categorized tabs (General, Party, Dungeons) to easily toggle features ON/OFF.
 * **Instant Auto-Save:** Every click is instantly saved to your local config.

-### 🎲 Auto-Flex & RNG Drop Manager
-Never miss a chance to flex your luck!
-LiveVA intelligently scans both your chests and chat for RNG drops.
-* **Dungeon Chest Scanner:** Automatically scans Obsidian and Bedrock chests.
-If an RNG drop (like Necron's Handle or Shadow Warp) is found, it sends an on-screen Title Alert and automatically flexes it to your Guild or Party (Toggleable in GUI).
-* **Slayer/Boss Drop Auto-Flex:** Instantly detects `RARE DROP`, `CRAZY RARE DROP`, and `INSANE DROP` messages in chat and auto-announces them to your Party/Guild based on your GUI settings.
-* **Interactive Chat Buttons:** Whenever you get a drop, the mod generates a private VIP message in your chat with clickable buttons: `[ALL]`, `[PARTY]`, and `[GUILD]`.
-Click a button to instantly share your drop with its Magic Find stats!

-### 🤝 Smart Party & Guild Management
+### 🤝 Smart Party & Guild Utilities
 * **Whitelist Auto-Accept:** Add trusted friends to your whitelist.
 The mod will automatically accept their party invites within a second.
-* **Interactive Whitelist Management:** Type `/va list` to see your whitelist.
-Easily remove players by clicking the interactive `[✖]` button right in the chat!
 * **Smart `!p` Routing:** Automatically invite players who type `!p` in chat.
 Independent toggles available for Public Lobbies, Guild Chat, and Private Messages.
 * **AFK Auto-Reply:** Going AFK?
 Turn on AFK mode.
 If someone sends a `!p` request, the mod auto-replies to them (features a 60-second anti-spam cooldown).

 ### 🤖 Dynamic Chat Bots
 * **Auto-Welcome:** Greets new players joining your party/dungeon automatically.
 Use `{player}` to dynamically mention their name.
-* **Auto-BOOM (Death Detector):** Roasts party members in chat when they die in a dungeon.
+* **Dynamic Roast Bot (Auto-BOOM):** Roasts party members in chat when they die in a dungeon.
 (Safely ignores disconnects, ghosts, and your own deaths to prevent self-roasting).
 * **In-Game Math Engine:** Turn your chat into a calculator!
 Any player can type `!math <equation>` (e.g., `!math 250 * 4 + 10`) in Guild, Party, or Private messages, and your client will automatically calculate and reply with the correct answer.

 ### 🎵 Custom Audio Alerts
 Never miss an important message or rare drop, even when tabbed out!
 * Link any `.wav` audio file to a specific text trigger in chat.
 * Place your `.wav` files inside the `.minecraft/config/liveva_sounds/` folder.
-* **Interactive Sound Manager:** Type `/va listsounds` to view active triggers.
-Remove them instantly by clicking the `[✖]` button in chat.

 ---